sueLan/suelan.github.io/source/_posts/onViewableItemsChanged.md

 ## What is onViewableItemsChanged

 `onViewableItemsChanged` is a prop in [VirtualizedList](https://facebook.github.io/react-native/docs/virtualizedlist#onviewableitemschanged) and [FlatList](https://facebook.github.io/react-native/docs/flatlist#onviewableitemschanged).
-When we scroll a FlatList, the items showing on the FlatList change.
+When you scroll a FlatList, the items showing on the FlatList change.
 Then, this function is called, telling you what current `viewableItems` are and what `changed` items are.

 This function should be used together with [viewabilityConfig](https://facebook.github.io/react-native/docs/virtualizedlist#viewabilityconfig).
 A specific `onViewableItemsChanged` will be called when its corresponding `ViewabilityConfig`'s conditions are met.